 - Be present in the American Library a minimum of three half-days a week.

-- Present one hour-long evening program at the Library on a mutually-agreed topic.
+- Present one hour-long evening program at the Library on a mutually agreed upon topic.

 - Meet with staff informally to explore a topic of mutual interest.

 - Extend the Library’s reach by participating in events arranged by the Library with other organizations in Paris.

 - Provide the Library and the funding foundation with a written report of the fellowship experience.